theDevJade/Flow/README.md

 ## 📜 License

-This project is licensed under the terms of the [Flow Copyleft License](LICENSE).
+This project is licensed under the terms of the [GNU AFFERO GENERAL PUBLIC LICENSE](LICENSE).